2 Chronicles 7:14 is Not About Us

 - “I …have chosen this place [Jerusalem] to myself for an house of sacrifice” – 2 Chron 7:12

 God chose a specific place to make his covenant.
-The place was the temple in Jerusalem in Israel (2 Chron 7:12).
-This excludes every other place in the world as a recipient of this covenant promise.
+The place was at the temple in Jerusalem in Israel (2 Chron 7:12).
+This excludes every other place in the world as a recipient for this covenant promise.

-According to the covenant made with God, Israel would be cursed with drought, pests, and disease if they disobeyed the covenant.
-None of these curses are sent by God upon the church since Christ was already made a curse for us (Gal 3:13).
+According to the covenant made with God, Israel would be cursed with drought, pests, and disease if they disobeyed the covenant… which He did.
+None of these curses are sent by God upon “the church, the body of Christ” since Christ was already made a curse for us (Gal 3:13).

 - “my people [Israel] , which are called by my name” – 2 Chron 7:14